paleobiotechnology/EMN001_Paleofuran/05-results/README.md

   - `PHYL_Yersinia_proteintree_RAxML_bootstrap.tre`: the phylogenetic tree of the *Yersinia pestis* genomes analysed by Andrades Valtuena *et al.* (2022) generated using RAxML with the clade support inferred from a bootstrap analysis

+6. `FUNC`: results related to the functional analyses

+  - `FUNC_roary_pangenome.tsv`: the results of the pan-genome analysis of the 6 Chlorobium MAGs and the four published *Chlorobium limicola* genomes using Roary for identifying clade specific genes and determining their function using eggNOG